shuque/resolve/README.md

   - [pynacl](https://pypi.org/project/PyNaCl/)

 DNSSEC validation is substantially implemented, but not complete yet.
-Full chain authentication of positive answers is implemented, as is authentication of NODATA responses, and NXDOMAIN responses for NSEC zones.
+Full chain authentication of positive answers and also negative answers (NODATA and NXDOMAIN) is largely implemented.
+The main remaining work is to implement wildcard no-closer-match proofs and proof of insecure referrals).
 The most popular signing algorithms are supported (RSASHA1, RSASHA1-NSEC3-SHA1, RSASHA256, RSASHA512, ECDSAP256SHA256, ECDSAP384SHA384, and ED25519).
-The remaining work is to complete Authenticated Denial of Existence support (i.e. NXDOMAIN for NSEC3, Wildcard no-closer-match proof, and proof of insecure referral), and support for algorithm 16 (ED448).
+I
+haven't implemented ED448 (algorithm 16) yet, because the crypto libraries I'm using don't support it.
+But I plan to address that in the near future.

 If you need to use a version without DNSSEC, because you haven't or don't want to install the pycryptodome and pynacl crypto libraries, you can